-Dedicated to helping people work toward living fuller and happier lives by promoting the development of the body, mind and spirit.
+Dedicated to helping people work towards living fuller and happier lives by promoting the development of body, mind and spirit.

-Made up of students from all over the world, including the U.S. The club presents cultural festivals highlighting the countries of its members as well as forums and social events to promote unity among all people.
+Made up of students from all over the world, including the United State.
+The club presents cultural festivals highlighting the countries of its members as well as forums and social events to promote unity among all people.

 Open to all students with an interest in sharing talents as well as composing and performing musical works.

 Founded to educate the College about the Muslim religion, this club is open to all who observe or are interested in learning about the religion of Islam.